biojava/biojava.github.io/_wikis/Get_source.md

 BioJava starting to use SVN
 ---------------------------

-Over the next weeks (until Christmas) BioJava will finally move the version control system from CVS to Subversion (svn).
-This is happening in parallel to the other open-bio projects.
-We will ensure that nothing gets lost during this migration.
-This means that all Biojava modules, branches and tags and the history of the files will be imported into the new repository.
+BioJava has moved the version control system from CVS to Subversion (svn).
+All Biojava modules, branches and tags and the history of the files has been imported into the new repository.

 ### Steps during the migration process

-Over the next weeks we will

 A) Test the migration procedure to ensure nothing gets lost